 With your help, no one misses out on care

-This International Nurses Day, the McGrath Foundation is announcing its commitment to fund 250 nurses by 2025 to coincide with the Foundation’s 20th anniversary, as we work towards our mission of ensuring no one goes through breast cancer without care.
+On International Nurses Day 2022, the McGrath Foundation announced its commitment to fund 250 nurses by 2025 to coincide with the Foundation’s 20th anniversary, as we work towards our mission of ensuring no one goes through breast cancer without care.

 To mark this occasion, the McGrath Foundation has partnered with acclaimed visual artist Sarah McCloskey to unveil a powerful homage to the 185 McGrath Breast Care Nurses caring for families impacted by breast cancer across Australia.